top of page

 Austin Reynolds

-Austin Reynolds is a dancer, choreographer, and educator based in New York City, and works as Director, Strategic Planning and Content Operations at Scholastic Inc., the world’s leading children’s publisher and distributor.
+Austin Reynolds is a dancer, choreographer, and educator based in New York City, and works as Director, Strategic Planning and Content Operations at Scholastic Inc.

 Austin actively contributes to developing new theatrical work, collaborating with renowned choreographers such as Andy Blankenbuehler, Lorin Latarro, Josh Prince, and Ahmad Simmons.
 He was previously the dance captain for the 1st National Tour of CATS, and spent several years dancing and touring internationally with the Aspen Santa Fe Ballet.
 Throughout his career, he has performed works by distinguished choreographers including, JiÅ™í Kylián, Ohad Naharin, Martha Graham, Alexander Ekman, Alexei Ratmansky, Bryan Arias, Cherice Barton, Jorma Elo, and Alejandro Cerrudo, among others.
 Austin is a graduate of The Juilliard School.